japeral/colisionador_releases/README.md

 ```
 -threads xx
 ```
 -puzzle parameter: specifies with puzzle bit to collide, lower bits are randomized.
+If specified to 0, search will target the the 256bit seach space.
 ```
 -puzzle 66
 ```